University of Auckland: Campuses

+City Campus

 The City Campus in the Auckland CBD has the majority of the students and faculties.
-It covers 16 hectares and has a range of amenities including cafes, health services, libraries, childcare facilities and a sports and recreation centre.
+It covers 16 hectares and has a range of amenities including cafes, health services, libraries, childcare facilities and a recreation centre.

+Grafton Campus

 The Grafton Campus, established in 1968, is opposite Auckland City Hospital in the suburb of Grafton, close to the City Campus.
-The Faculty of Medical and Health Sciences, School of Pharmacy and School of Optometry and Vision Science are based here, along with the Eye Clinic.
+The Faculty of Medical and Health Sciences is based here, along with the Eye Clinic.